jeltechnologies/ai-mcp-stockholm-public-transport/README.md

 ### The need for usability - for bots
 In traditional APIs, clients perform the same requests and use responses in the same way, simular to dogs.
 AI chatbots act more like cats - unpredictable and prone to random behavior.
 You need to persuade chatbots to use the tool with clear descriptions, but even then, there's no guarantee how they'll process information.

-While working with the AI bots, I've noticed similarities to usability in industrial software engineering, particularly in telecommunications.
-Engineers see the system from the inside out.
-Without guidance they often like to expose all options to to maintain maximum flexibility.
-This can lead to overly complex configuration files with many parameters.
-REST APIs tend to have this problem as well.
-And this reflects also in the SL REST interface.
-This is great for machines, but users get drowned in information.
-Users just want to perform tasks efficiently.
-A plethora of options can overwhelm them, making it difficult for them to configure systems without breaking them.
+While working with the AI bots, I've noticed similarities to user interface development in industrial software engineering.
+Developing human interfaces without usability has lead to high quality of horrible user interfaces.
+These are high quality, because thet pass all automatic tests, but with a horrible user experience, making them useless.
+This happens because engineers see the system from the inside out, they know how it works.
+Without guidance, engineers tend to expose all available options in their user interfaces, to to maintain maximum flexibility.
+This approach leads to complex configuration user interface with many confuzing options parameters.
+We must not fall in the same trap when developing interfaces for AI bots.

+Users and AI bots just want to perform tasks efficiently.
+A plethora of options can overwhelm them, making it difficult for them to correlate without halicunations.

 The solution lies in traditional usability design principles:
-1. Understand the tasks that users need to perform.
+1. Understand the tasks that bot need to perform.
-2. Collect only the data needed for those tasks (ignore the system-level configuration in this phase).
+2. Collect only the data needed for these tasks.
+Ignore the system-level configuration in this phase.
-3. Simplify screens and layouts to minimize clicks, scrolling, and data entry.
-4. Review with users before coding and transforming user-view into system-view by applying default configurations.
-5. And finally, code the screens in a Javascript framework of choice.

-Developing an Model Context Protocol server requires a similar approach: forget about available data; design the Model Context Protocol server for the chatbot as if it were human.
-This means understanding things like, what tasks does it need to perform?
-Can we make it easier?
-Passing too much data, wrongly formatted, or not enough data increases risks that chatbots "break data" by hallucination.
+3. Simplify the responses to make them easy understand and correlate, use natural language instead where possible.
+4. Strip out al data the bots do not need for their task.

+The key is to build the Model Context Protocol server for the chatbot, as if it were human.

-Tweaking that will take most time.
+Tweaking this will take most time, like usability takes most time at successful user interface development

-### My vision on MCP going forward
-The Model Context Protocol has the potential to revolutionize agentic AI, and for it to work we need to focus on the needs of the AI bots.
-This goes against the nature of most software engineers.
-We are used to deterministic systems, where things are testable because they always behave the same.

-Developing human interfaces without usability has lead to high quality of horrible user interfaces.
-These are high quality, because thet pass all automatic tests. many horrible user interfaces.
-But with the user need as afterthought, much of these user interfaces are useless, in practical reality.
-We must now fall in the same trap with AI bots.

-Chatbots act human-like randomly "how they feel for it / what is fashionable / what correlates".
-Almost like humans!

 # Enough ranting already, let's get started!
 To get this project running you will need a Linux box with Docker, for example in the cloud or on a homeserver.